Luke Wilkinson: Stevenage

 On 22 January 2016, Wilkinson was sold to fellow League Two club Stevenage on a contract until the end of 2015–16, with Luton replacing him with Alan Sheehan, who was signed on loan from Bradford City later that day.
 Wilkinson said he was surprised by the decision but was looking forward to helping Stevenage climb the table.
 He debuted a day later in a 0–0 draw at home to Barnet.
 Wilkinson scored his first two goals for Stevenage in a 3–2 defeat at home to League Two leaders Northampton Town on 19 March.
 He finished the season with 19 appearances for Stevenage and signed a new undisclosed length contract with the club after the end of the season.

 Wilkinson was released by Stevenage at the end of the 2018–19 season.

 Yeovil Town

 Following his release from Stevenage, Wilkinson signed for National League club Yeovil Town on a two-year contract.

 Woking

 On 20 May 2022, Wilkinson agreed to join fellow National League club Woking upon the expiry of his contract with Yeovil, signing a two-year contract and linking up with his former manager Darren Sarll.
+He went onto make his debut for the club during an opening day away defeat to York City, playing the full 90 minutes in a 2–0 loss.
+A month later, Wilkinson scored his first goal for the Cards, doubling the side's lead in a 3–0 home victory over Oldham Athletic.
+Wilkinson featured 27 times in his debut campaign with the Surrey-based side, becoming an influential figure in their play-off campaign.

+During his second season at Woking, Wilkinson struggled with injuries and ultimately only featured 23 times in all competitions.
+On 24 April 2024, he announced that he would be leaving the club at the end of his contract.